 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|

 |Income||Average Net Cost|

 |0 - 30K||$34,171|

 |75K - 110K||$45,320|

 If you graduate from Emerson College, then you can expect to earn an average of $51,200 per year.
 You also have a 92% chance of being employed after 10 years.

 Emerson College is located at 120 Boylston Street, Boston MA 02116-4624

 Emerson College has a violent crime rate of less than .01% and a property crime rate of less than .01%.
 Boston has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Emerson College is known for it's academic work in the following disciplines:

-Emerson College's most influential alumni faculty include professors and professionals in the fields of Communications, Literature, and Business.
+Emerson College's most influential alumni include professors and professionals in the fields of Communications, Literature, and Business.
 Here are some of Emerson College's most famous alumni: